kazuhitoyokoi/nr-handson-techxchange2025/slides.md

 # Conclusion
 - We learned the advanced features of Node-RED
   - Project feature
-  - Flow linter
+  - Flow Linter
-  - Flow debugger
+  - Flow Debugger
 - Development example of Chat UI application

 -> I believe that you will develop the great flows using these features and example.